Origin

 Lived Experience as Expertise

 I am a neurodivergent parent currently navigating a dependency case in real time.
-I am asserting parental rights under IDEA at IEP meetings across school districts.
-I am filing complaints with oversight bodies, pursuing 42 USC 1983 civil rights claims, and documenting alleged procedural violations and rights abuses while simultaneously building this organization and producing its content.
+I am asserting parental rights under IDEA at IEP meetings across school districts, documenting what I am witnessing and building this organization and producing its content simultaneously.

 I say this not for sympathy.
 I say it because lived experience is not anecdote — it is data, it is standing, and it is credibility that no academic credential can replicate.
 When I write about family court dynamics, coercive control, or the failure to protect doctrine, I am not summarizing a study.
 I am reporting from inside the machine.

-• Founder, Phoenix Haven Cooperative Living — trauma-informed housing
+- Founder, Phoenix Rising Cooperative Living — trauma-informed housing

 The Work Right Now